IU1IPB/Ariadne/README.md

 **APRS side :**

 1. Normal APRS messages are forwarded without any special need to JS8CALL “HEARD” station
-2. Asking the ANSRVR for knowing if there are active JS8CALL gateways :
+2. Asking the ANSRVR group for knowing if there are active JS8CALL gateways :

 \<ASKING CALLSIGN \> ANSRVR: CQ JS8CALL GATEWAY?